emilkauppi/Aktia-dev-challenge-enron/README.md

 `python3 task2.py`

 These will output the wanted .csv files to the working directory.
+If the data set is required to download then a download option needs to be inserted

+`python3 task1.py D` or `python3 task2.py D`.
+The script checks then for "maildir" folder and extracts from the downloaded data set file, if not found.

+Also, this git includes the latest .csv files for both tasks.